St. Wilfrid's Church, Alford

 The hall, situated to the north of the church is used regularly not only by church members but also by many independent organisations in the town.
 It has been modernised with the aid of lottery grants.
 The Bishop of Lincoln attended a dinner to celebrate its centenary in September 2006.

 We have ecumenical links with other churches in the town (Methodist, Independent Congregational and Alford Christian Fellowship) with our Plough Sunday, Civic Service, Brigade Services, Women's World Day of Prayer and Remembrance Day Services.
 Relationships between the churches are friendly, and we hope that contact with these other churches can be maintained and perhaps extended.

 We keep St. Wilfrid's open during the day, something that has been remarked upon favourably in the Visitors' Book.
 A prayer request book is available near the entrance.

-We are very proud of our church and we are very pleased to welcome visitors and new members into it.
+We are very proud of our church and we are very pleased to welcome visitors and new members into it at any time.